courselabs/kubernetes/labs/productionizing/README.md

 curl -i http://localhost:8010
 ```

-> Repeat and you'll get some OK responses and some 503s - the Pod with the broken app doesn't fix itself
+> Repeat the last curl command and you'll get some OK responses and some 503s - the Pod with the broken app doesn't fix itself

 You can tell Kubernetes how to test your app is healthy with [container probes]().
 You define the action for the probe, and Kubernetes runs it repeatedly to make sure the app is healthy: